stuksgens/ShaderGraph-REPO/README.md

 > Repository for sharing shaders, help us to increase this repository.

 Do you need help creating your own custom shaders for your games?
-This bundle of shaders contains everything you need to create any style of game.
+This pack of shaders contains different styles and effects that you can use to create your games.

-The ShaderGraph-REPO project is an OpenSouce project, where we aim to share several examples of different shaders, where anyone can share and use their shaders.
+The ShaderGraph-REPO project is an Open Source project, where we aim to share several examples of different shaders, where anyone can share and use their shaders.

 > All shaders are based on the ShaderGraph.
 (All graphs included)